techidaily/site-facebook-video-share/source/_posts/new-in-2024-cutting-edge-visual-techniques-selecting-premium-camera-lenses.md

 YouTubers who are working on demanding projects can try to solve their troubles by using a specialist lens.
 Soft-focus lenses can help you take better portraits while tilt-shift lenses allow you to control the perspective.
 However, it is hard to imagine a scenario in which you'll need a specialist lense if you are just starting out since even experienced videographers only use special lenses when they have absolutely no better way to record a scene.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xtylXDY9YfA?si=VonzSiDFGCpJm2uC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3: Recommended Best Camera Lenses for Shooting YouTube Videos

 Here are a couple great lenses that might be good fits for you and your YouTube channel.
 The thing that makes them both ideal for vlogging is that they have low enough f-stops to blur out your background.